zhangbozhb/ChameleonSwift/README.md

     }
 }

-// MARK: make UIView/UIViewController to support ChameleonCallBackProtocol
+// MARK: make UIView/UIViewController to support ChameleonUIProtocol
-// This piece of code must be in your app/module: due to swift 3 restrict to extentsion of exist class(override is not available) extension UIView : ChameleonCallBackProtocol {
+// This piece of code must be in your app/module: due to swift 3 restrict to extentsion of exist class(override is not available) extension UIView : ChameleonUIProtocol {
     public func switchTheme(now: Any, pre: Any?){
     }
 }

-extension UIViewController : ChameleonCallBackProtocol {
+extension UIViewController : ChameleonUIProtocol {
     public func switchTheme(now: Any, pre: Any?){
     }
 }